quicbit-js/qb1-type-base/readme.md

 Object definitions for the fundamental 'base' types and tokens that underpin qb1 serialization.

+Note that this package simply creates a shallow wrapper for a given type object that uses exact 3-character names 'int', 'obj', etc.  type-base does not normalize long or tiny names and it does not recursively wrap children/fields.
+Use qb1-type-obj to walk-and-wrap a wider variety of type objects.

 ## Overview

 qb1-type-base defines the types which support reading and writing structured information.
 These types